zennyMe17/zennyMe17/README.md

 - 👋 Hi, I’m @zennyMe17
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning BE CSE(Cyber Security)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 How to reach me mail : gowda.hemanth.1718@gmail.com

 <!---
 zennyMe17/zennyMe17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.